DCAN-Labs/hbcd-docs-internal/docs/standards/naming-conventions.md

 ## REDCap Naming Convention: `_i_`

-Table names in Lasso using single ( `_` ) and double ( `__` ) underscores, as explained [here](https://docs.hbcdstudy.org/latest/access/metadata/#double-underscores).
-Note that, in REDCap, `_i_` is used in place of double underscores and used in LORIS for instruments and fieldnames to denote hierarchies for scales and sub-scales in the instrument name and field counters.
+Table names in Lasso using single ( `_` ) and double ( `__` ) underscores, as explained [here](https://docs.hbcdstudy.org/latest/access/metadata/#subcomponents).
+In REDCap and subsequently LORIS, `_i_` is used in place of double underscores for instruments and fieldnames to denote hierarchies for scales and sub-scales in the instrument name and field counters.
 For the Data Release, the `i` is removed, resulting in `__` instead of `_i_`.
 This naming convention conversion occurs when the data is transferred from LORIS to Lasso.